 3. Monitor and quantify cyber risk financial terms

 Continuous monitoring is key to discovering where risk lies, but you also need to know which network vulnerabilities are the riskiest or could result in the most financial damage if breached.

-With BitSight, you can simulate your organization’s financial exposure across thousands of cyber events, including ransomware, denial of service, compliance issues, supply chain attacks, and more.
-With this understanding, you can work with your executives to make more informed decisions about what risk to accept, mitigate, or transfer – and how and where to focus your team’s efforts.
+With Bitsight, you can simulate your organization’s financial exposure across thousands of cyber events, including ransomware, denial of service, compliance issues, supply chain attacks, and more.
+Understand this concept and you can collaborate with your executives to make better decisions about risk.
+Identify what to accept, mitigate, or transfer and prioritize where to direct your team's efforts.

 Adopting too many network security monitoring tools can result in a flood of conflicting data, inefficiencies, and significant security management challenges.
 Having too many tools also hampers visibility – the key objective of any monitoring solution.